Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-using which we can obtain the magnon OAM by integrating $\tilde{L}$ with respect to $\beta\equiv k_B T$ (with $k_B$ being the Boltzmann constant).
-In the presence of zero-point quantum fluctuations (\textit{e.g.}, the eigen-energy $\epsilon_{n\bm{k}}$ of AFM magnons), an additional temperature-independent contribution $\epsilon_{n\bm{k}}/2$ should be added to the grand canonical potential.
-Nevertheless, the zero-point energy does not affect the magnon OAM as explained in the supplementary materials (SM).
+where $\beta=1/k_BT$ with $k_B$ being the Boltzmann constant.
+Eq.~\eqref{eq:L_and_L} can be justified by making use of Maxwell's relations~\cite{Maxwell}.
+Since the total magnon number $N$ is not conserved, the chemical potential $\mu$ vanishes identically and $U=\Omega+TS$.
+From Eq.~\eqref{eq:L_and_L}, we can obtain the magnon OAM by integrating $\tilde{\mathcal{L}}$ with respect to $\beta$, i.e., $L=(1/\beta)\int\tilde{\mathcal{L}}d\beta$.
+In the presence of zero-point quantum fluctuations (\textit{e.g.}, the eigen-energy $\epsilon_{n\bm{k}}$ of AFM magnons), an additional temperature-independent contribution $\epsilon_{n\bm{k}}/2$ should be added to $U$.
+Nevertheless, the zero-point energy does not affect the magnon OAM as explained in the supplementary materials (SM)~\cite{SM}.